redips/Stack/docs/bootstrap-admin-ui/getting-started.md

 ### Index

-This package configures content of the template to list resource items.
+This package configures content of the template to list resources.

 This adds configurable blocks into the `@SyliusAdminUi/crud/index.html.twig` template.